Top 12+1 Free Museums in Madrid

 Madrid offers culture and art for all preferences and pockets.
 Continue reading this post with the best free museums in Madrid and enjoy the best of Spain´s culture completely free, from world-class art galleries to Palaces and historic houses.

-There is a wide offer of free museums in Madrid, but I have just included the ones which are really worth a visit for tourists staying a limited time in the capital of Spain.
+My list of the best free museums in Madrid will help you to save money while enjoying the best art and culture in Spain.
+There is a wide offer of museums in the capital, but I have just included the ones which are really worth a visit for tourists staying a limited time in the capital of Spain.

 These top-notch museums are free to the public some or all of the time.

 The list with the top free museums in Madrid includes not just art museums but also other galleries offering interesting collections that help to understand the culture and development of Madrid.

 In the first section of this post, I have included the top 5 free museums in Madrid which offer permanent free entry for guests.